This is not morning sickness.

 Delays in learning are more common in children of HG mothers with the risk being greatest in those born to mothers with severe or prolonged symptoms.

-A significant number of those exposed to HG in utero will develop chronic cardiac and metabolic issues in adulthood.
+A significant number of babies exposed to HG in utero will develop chronic cardiac and metabolic issues in adulthood.
 Findings on this vary.

 Learn the risks and complications of HG and how comprehensive, universal assessment and treatment can improve outcomes.

 Amplify the message that 1 MOM is 2 Many to suffer preventable complications and loss due to HG.